Participate in a MOC-Approved Project

 - Participation in more than one full PDCA cycle is strongly encouraged and will be a requirement in the future.

-- Complete a Physician Attestation and submit to the project leader for review and approval.
+- Complete an online Attestation and submit to the project leader for review and approval.
 All attestations are also reviewed by the Seattle Children's Portfolio Program.

-Approved Projects for Physicians with a Relationship with Seattle Children’s or Its Affiliates
+Approved Projects for Physicians/Physician Assistants With a Relationship With Seattle Children’s or Its Affiliates

 We are excited to offer many opportunities for physicians to learn how to continuously improve the delivery of care to their patients.
 Read more.